FAQs About Cognota

 First, if those stakeholders are Cognota users with permission to access the Insights view, you can send them a link.
 Second, if they don’t have permission or access to Cognota, you can download a copy of the dashboard and share it.
 You’ll see a button to do so in the Insights view.

-If you have other questions, feel free to contact us directly.
+If you have other questions, feel free to contact us directly to speak with sales.